ZhengLungWu/SVM_C_Sharp/README.md

 Although there are some good tool(like SVMLIB), but the C/C++ code is too difficult for me to understand.
 If I use those packages, I feel like I just utilize black boxes to do alien job.

 And in my working field(manufacturing/heavy industry),python is not so suitable to cooperate with PLC/Industrial control system/machine tools/plenty of sensors....balabala...
+Many python libs can not be used as well.

 Therefore I decided to build a SVM using C# by my own.